 - By bringing together leaders from our National Advisory Board and our Federally Qualified Health Center (FQHC) Board, we highlighted ways to Improve Primary Care for People with Disabilities.
 These conversations sparked action to support training programs, facilities and local collaborations that improved access to care for individuals with physical, intellectual and developmental disabilities, or complex health needs.

-We have also seen that it is possible to create sustainable, enduring changes that improve community health by addressing social determinants of health (SDOH) including housing, physical environment and social support networks.
+We have also seen that it is possible to create sustainable, enduring changes that improve community health by addressing social drivers of health (SDOH) including housing, physical environment and social support networks.

 - Our multi-pronged community investment strategy, which has supported medically and economically under-resourced locations, positively served communities that have deeper needs.
 For example, we funded community grants that support existing nonprofit community-based organizations.
 These address a wide range of issues such as expanding affordable housing and investing in the infrastructure of vulnerable communities.
 We are seeing that together with our partners, we can make a difference.